xamarin/dev-days-labs/Demos/app-tasks/README.md

 Azure Tasks
 ===================

-**Important**
-Due to a bug in the node backend (https://github.com/Azure/azure-mobile-apps-node/issues/496) it is important that you configure an actual Data Connection to a SQL Database.
-Simply tap on "Easy Tables", then tap on the "You are using SQLite" orange banner and configure a new Azure SQL database and server.

 This is a small sample application showing how easily add backend using Azure Mobile Apps to a Xamarin Application.

 Built with C# 6 features, you must be running VS 2015 or Xamarin Studio to compile.